jijihohococo/ichi-orm/README.md

 ### Delete

-You can delete your data as shown as below.
+You can delete your data as shown below.

 ```php
 Blog::find(1)->delete();
 ```
-If you have "deleted_at" data field and "deleted_at" data field is nullable, you have soft delete function.
-So, the data will not actually delete after deleting but this data will not be shown in querying in default.
+If you have a nullable "deleted_at" field, soft deletes are enabled.
+The data is not actually deleted; instead, it is excluded from queries by default.

-<i>Soft Delete Functions can't be used if you don't have "delete_at" data field and the data will be deleted.</i>
+<i>Soft deletes cannot be used if you do not have a "deleted_at" field; in that case, the data is permanently deleted.</i>

-If you want to restore your soft deleted data, you can do as shown as before.
+If you want to restore your soft-deleted data, you can do so as shown below.

 ```php
 Blog::find(1)->restore();
 ```

-If you want to force to delete your data (whatever it is able to be soft deleted or not), you can do as shown as before.
+If you want to permanently delete your data, whether or not it is configured for soft deletes, you can use the following:

 ```php
 Blog::find(1)->forceDelete();